Niraj-debug001/Niraj-_kumar1/README.md

 #Mission Control Dashboard

-This is a NextJS starter in VS Code
+This is a fullstack project  in VS Code

 To get started, take a look at src/app/page.tsx.